maiqueb/ovirt-security-groups-demo/README.md

 networks to web traffic (e.g. tcp port 80).
 More complex scenarios can be achieved, for instance, scenarios where some VMs can access a set of services, whereas others cannot.
-This latter scenario can be configured either by IP, subnet CIDR, or semantically, through group membership.
+This latter scenario can be configured either by IP, subnet CIDR, or at an higher abstraction level, through group membership.

 In oVirt, this networking API concept was implemented in the [ovirt-provider-ovn](https://github.com/oVirt/ovirt-provider-ovn) project, and